joao-mc/playground-q93c26ob/markdowns/lesson21.md

   }      <-------- Fechamento do Segundo else
 } <-------- Fechamento do Terceiro else
 ```
-Podemos ter quantos if´s forem necessários a solução do problema (no exemplo acima apresentamos apenas 3).
++ Podemos ter quantos if´s forem necessários para a solução do problema (no exemplo acima apresentamos apenas 3).
 ----
 Exemplo
 ----